-Am I entitled to termination pay if I am fired for cause?
+Ontario severance pay: What if I am fired for cause?

 A recent decision of the Ontario Court of Appeal, Render v.
-ThyssenKrupp Elevator (Canada) Limited, 2022 ONCA 310, confirmed that where an employee is terminated on a “for cause” basis, the employer may be required to pay the employee his or her entitlements under the minimum standards set out in the Employment Standards Act (the “ESA”).
+ThyssenKrupp Elevator (Canada) Limited, 2022 ONCA 310, confirmed that where an employee is terminated on a “for cause” basis, the employer may be required to provide severance pay under the minimum standards set out in the Employment Standards Act (the “ESA”).

 The Court’s finding in Render follows the same reasoning outlined by the Court of Appeal in previous decisions, such as Waksdale v.
 Swegon North America Inc., which held that “wilful misconduct” is a higher threshold to meet than the common law “for cause” standard.

 - “for cause” meaning without providing reasonable notice in accordance with the common law, but still providing the employee with the minimum ESA termination pay, where the conduct does not amount to “wilful misconduct”; and

 The Court in Render further clarified that, for misconduct to meet the standard of “wilful misconduct” threshold, the employee must do something deliberately, meaning on purpose, knowing that it was wrong.
 To arrive at this conclusion, the Court in Render relied on previous case law which held that inadvertent conduct, regardless of how serious, careless or thoughtless, does not amount to “wilful misconduct”.

 The Court’s decision in Render highlights that employers will only be able to terminate an employee without notice under the ESA in very limited circumstances, being where an employee not only engages in severe misconduct, but does so purposefully.
 Similarly, the Court’s decision seems to indicate that the misconduct must also be preplanned, and actions taken in the “heat of the moment” will not suffice.